Reballasting at sea, as recommended by the IMO

 For a list of available technologies, please consult the IMO website.

-Additional information can also be found in LLoyd's Register publication.
+Additional information can also be found on the LLoyd's

 One of the problems currently faced by the global R&D community